Skip Navigation

 With contributions from Katie Yahnke and Eric McDonald.

-Ransomware alone is incredibly common—a report from Verizon shows that ransomware was installed in nearly 70% of breaches in 2022.
-Yet confusion remains on who these attacks target, the full extent of ransomware’s impacts, and how it relates to malware and APTs.
+Ransomware alone is common—a report from Verizon shows that ransomware was installed in nearly 70% of breaches in 2022.
+Yet confusion remains on who these attacks target, the extent of ransomware’s impacts, and how it relates to malware and APTs.
 With all these threats making waves with greater frequency, understanding the ins and outs of each one is critical when it comes to effectively defending against them.

 In this blog, you’ll learn about the key differences between malware, ransomware, and APTs, how they target businesses, and steps you can take to stay aware and ahead of these cyber threats.

-What is malware and how it works
+What is malware and how does it work?

 Other common types of malware include: